ADS4GPTs/ads4gpts/README.md

 ## License

-This project is licensed under the License of the Ads4GPTs repository.
+This project is licensed under the License of the ADS4GPTs repository.

 ## Contact

-- Author: Ioannis Bakagiannis
+- Author: ADS4GTPs
 - Email: contact@ads4gpts.com
-- GitHub: @blackbak
+- GitHub: @ads4gpts

 For issues and feature requests, please use the GitHub issues page.